snowplow/snowplow/hive/snowplow-etl/README.md

 Currently the SnowPlow::Etl gem performs the ETL process on Amazon Elastic MapReduce using Hive.
 A future version of this gem will offer a second ETL option using a "vanilla Hadoop" process on EMR.
+If you are interested in this, please vote for [this issue] [hadoopetl].

 ## Installation